Sanofi-IADC/whispr/docs/models/whisp.md

 Type: String / Number

-Description: The number of second after which this whisp will be delete automatically since its creation.
-TimeToLive is a string that is used to define the TTL.
-It is store in the timeToLiveSec field.
+Description: TimeToLive is the input string that is used to define the TTL.
+Smart format  (using parse-duration library) can be used : e.g 1m, 1hour, 1h10sec, 10hour -1min . timeToLiveSec is the stored number of second after which this whisp will be delete automatically since its creation.
 Defining timeToLive automatically set the expirationDate field accordingly

 ## expirationDate